RMHogervorst/cleancode/_posts/blog/2016-04-04--from-spss-to-r-part4.md

 In [the previous lesson](https://rmhogervorst.github.io/cleancode/blog/2016/03/02/from-spss-to-r-part3.html "a full link to the previous lesson") we worked with some build in datasets.
 But there is often more fun in public real world datasets.

-We will work with the Dutch government data about higher education more info at <https://www.duo.nl/open_onderwijsdata/databestanden/ho/Ingeschreven/wo_ingeschr/Ingeschrevenen_wo1.jsp>.
+We will work with the Dutch government data about higher education more info at <https://www.duo.nl/open_onderwijsdata/databestanden/ho/ingeschreven/wo-ingeschr/ingeschrevenen-wo1.jsp "UPDATE 2017, NEW LOCATION, THANKS GOVERNMENT...">.
 To help you along I have already transformed the data into a more tidy format [^1].
 The data can be found at my github repository at this link: <https://github.com/RMHogervorst/cleancodeexamples/blob/master/files>.
+UPDATE 2017-08-23, SPSS FORMAT HAS CHANGED IN HAVEN, SO NEW DATA (2016) WITH FILES BOTH IN SPSS AND CSV FORMAT.

+*Everything else is the same, but the data is newer (2016, you can still work with the 2015 data in csv format, that will never break)*

 # Getting started